MaxIrv/flower-classification/README.md

     pip install -r requirements.txt
 ## Running the Project

+I recommend you have CUDA drivers installed if you are using a NVIDIA GPU to speed up Running/Training the Model, or if you are on Mac Silicon (any M-chip Mac), set the Torch Device to `mps`

 Train the Model:
   - Open `final_implementation.ipynb` in Jupyter Notebook or JupyterLab and run all the cells.
   - This will train the CNN model on the Flowers-102 dataset and save the best model to `best_model.pth.`